ziruichen-research/alloc/README.md

 To complete data generation, training, and testing of ALLoc in MO1 scenario, simply run `bash multi_scenario.sh`.
 The code logic in this script is nearly consistent with `single_scenario_O1.sh`, except that the specific `.py` files include data from five scenarios.

 For other parts of training and testing, you can infer the process from the file names.
-When running these scripts, please use the respective subdirectory as the working directory instead of the entire `ALLoc_share` directory.
+When running these scripts, please use the respective subdirectory as the working directory instead of the entire `ALLoc` directory.

 ### Citation